-EMS REQUIREMENT RELEVANT PROCEDURES, ETC. establishing, implementing and maintaining a documented procedure(s) to cover situations where their absence could lead to deviation from the environmental policy and the objectives and targets.
-This may include GBP-ENV-14 establishes the corporate work planning and control process and requires development of procedures where the absence of such procedures could lead to deviations from the Energy Northwest environmental policy and objectives. engineering and operational controls to detect and prevent unplanned releases to the environment and minimize human error, and other precautionary approaches to prevent environmental degradation such as pollution prevention; Work planning procedures also exist at the organizational level.
-For example, at Columbia this includes: SWP-MAI-01, Work Management Process Overview, PPM 1.3.68, Work Management Process, PPM 1.3.76, Integrated Risk Management, Asset Suite Planners Guide, CMS-3.1.10, and EBSI-2.5, Generation Project Development Checklist.
-SWP-PRO-01, SWP-PRO-02, SWP-PRO-03, and SWP-PRO-04 describe the document hierarchy (starting with policies), how the need for a procedure is determined; preparation, review and approval; format; vendor procedures (which are either approved with the governing procedure or through the vendor submittal review and approval process); and procedure use requirements for the Administrative Procedures Manual for Columbia (the corporate-level procedures location). stipulating operating criteria in the procedures; GBP-ENV-14 says that procedures with operating criteria stipulated should be developed and maintained where the absence of such procedures could lead to deviations from the Energy Northwest environmental policy and objectives. enabling personnel to perform their functions consistent with policies and legal requirements; and GBP-ENV-14 states that training and qualifications of Energy Northwest employees and contractors performing the work ensures they are fully qualified to perform the work, consistent with policies and applicable environmental requirements.
+EMS REQUIREMENT RELEVANT PROCEDURES, ETC. • establishing, implementing and maintaining a documented procedure(s) to cover situations where their absence could lead to deviation from the environmental policy and the objectives and targets.
+This may include engineering and operational GBP-ENV-14 establishes the corporate work planning and control process and requires development of procedures where the absence of such procedures could lead to deviations from the Energy Northwest environmental policy and objectives. controls to detect and prevent unplanned releases to the environment and minimize human error, and other precautionary approaches to prevent environmental degradation such as pollution prevention; Work planning procedures also exist at the organizational level.
+For example, at Columbia this includes: SWP-MAI-01, Work Management Process Overview, PPM 1.3.68, Work Management Process, PPM 1.3.76, Integrated Risk Management, Asset Suite Planners Guide, FCEI-3.1.10, Environmental Management in the Work Planning Process, and EBSI-2.5, Generation Project Development Checklist.
+SWP-PRO- series describe the document hierarchy (starting with policies), how the need for a procedure is determined; preparation, review and approval; format; vendor procedures (which are either approved with the governing procedure or through the vendor submittal review and approval process); and procedure use requirements for the Administrative Procedures Manual for Columbia (the corporate-level procedures location). stipulating operating criteria in the procedures; GBP-ENV-14 says that procedures with operating criteria stipulated should be developed and maintained where the absence of such procedures could lead to deviations from the Energy Northwest environmental policy and objectives. • enabling personnel to perform their functions consistent with policies and legal requirements; and GBP-ENV-14 states that training and qualifications of Energy Northwest employees and contractors performing the work ensures they are fully qualified to perform the work, consistent with policies and applicable environmental requirements.
+Number: EMS-01 Use Category: INFORMATION Major Rev: 013 -- --------------------------- ---------------- Minor Rev: N/A Title: Environmental Management System Program I Description Page: 37 of 77

-Number: EMS-01 Use Category: INFORMATION Major Rev: 011 Minor Rev: N/A establishing, implementing and maintaining procedures related to the identified significant environmental aspects of goods and services used by the organization, and communicating applicable procedures and requirements to suppliers, including contractors (refer to Section 9.8, Communications).

-Title: Environmental Management System Program Description

-The EBS General Provisions; Appendix D General Provisions for Consultant and Technical Services, Invitation for Bid (equipment), Invitation for Bid (Construction), and the General Provisions for Purchase Orders contain contract clause language regarding environmental expectations of contractors.
+EM S REQUIREMENT RELEVANT PROCEDURES, ETC. • establishing, implementing and maintaining procedures related to the identified significant environmental aspects of goods and services used by the organization, and communicating applicable procedures and requirements to suppliers, including contractors (refer to Section 9.8, Communications).
+The EBS (now known as ES&D) General Provisions; Appendix D General Provisions for Consultant and Technical Services, Invitation for Bid (equipment), Invitation for Bid (Construction), and the General Provisions for Purchase Orders contain contract clause language regarding environmental expectations of contractors.
 The User's Guide to Contracting requires that Technical Representatives and/or Contracting Officer contact E&RP if a new project/contract has the potential to impact significant environmental aspects.
 SWP-PUR-01, Procurement of Services, requires a determination of procurement requirements for contractors and suppliers at Columbia.
 The Work Supervisor reviews the Service Evaluation, noting any added controls required from the applicable Technical and Administrative reviews, and establishing a mechanism to assure that controls are implemented by suppliers performing onsite services.
 SWP-PUR-04, Material, Equipment, Parts and Supplies Procurement, addresses purchasing of supplies for use within Columbia.
 It requires that an MSDS be provided, and a Chemical Permit acquired per SWP-CHE-05, Chemical Management Program, if applicable, along with review by Industrial Safety and Fire Protection Engineer.

-Number: EMS-01 Use Category: INFORMATION • Title: Environmental Management System Program [Minor Rev: N/A Page: 40 of 95
+Number: EMS-01 Use Category: INFORMATION Major Rev: 013 Title: Environmental Management System Program I Description Minor Rev: N/A Page: 38 of 77